 In January 2022, Adriann Sax was appointed as a Director to the Board and awarded an annual retainer of \$30,000 per year with an additional \$7,500 for serving as an Audit Committee member and an additional \$10,000 for serving as the Nominating & Governance Committee Chair.
 Ms. Sax has agreed to defer compensation for serving as a Director until the completion of the next fundraising round.
-As such, the Company has accrued the director compensation for Ms. Sax monthly with a total accrued balance of \$72,339 and \$43,542 as of June 30, 2023 and December 31, 2022, respectively.
+As such, the Company has accrued the director compensation for Ms. Sax monthly with a total accrued balance of \$85,104 and \$43,542 as of September 30, 2023 and December 31, 2022, respectively.

 In February 2022, Charles J. Link, Jr. was appointed as a Director to the Board and awarded an annual retainer of \$30,000 per year with an additional \$7,500 for serving as an Audit Committee member and an additional \$15,000 for serving as the Compensation Committee Chair, and \$3,500 for serving as a member of the Nominating Committee.
 Dr. Link has agreed to defer compensation for serving as a Director until the completion of the next fundraising round.
-As such, the Company has accrued the director compensation for Dr. Link monthly with a total accrued balance of \$85,283 and \$51,333 as of June 30, 2023 and December 31, 2022, respectively.
+As such, the Company has accrued the director compensation for Dr. Link monthly with a total accrued balance of \$100,333 and \$51,333 as of September 30, 2023 and December 31, 2022, respectively.

 In May 2023, each of Ms. Sax and Dr. Link received 10,455 shares of restricted common stock as bonuses in lieu of cash.
 These shares vest 50% upon a Nasdaq listing of the Company's stock if completed within three years, and 50% in eight quarterly installments upon the sooner of the Nasdaq listing or 12 months from issuance.
 All shares will vest upon the sale, merger or other "exit" event of the Company.
+Pursuant to Board resolutions as of August 21, 2023, Dr. Link was awarded a transaction bonus in the instance any of the Company's assets are sold or sublicensed or if the Company or its subsidiary is acquired, equal to 0.75% of the consideration received by the Company, to compensate him for services he previously performed for the Company as interim medical director.